Annie Lennox: 2019–present: Lepidoptera

 In 2024, she performed at the Gershwin Prize for Popular Song Tribute Concert in Washington, D.C. to honour both Elton John and Bernie Taupin.
 Her chancellorship of Glasgow Caledonian University came to an end in mid-2024, and was succeeded by Anne-Marie Imafidon.
 Her legacy as chancellor of the university includes a building being renamed the Annie Lennox Building.
 At the unveiling, Lennox said it was "an incredible honour to have such a wonderful building on the Glasgow Caledonian University campus named after me".
 During the 2025 California wildfires in January, Lennox volunteered with a local Los Angeles based charity Project Angel Food to deliver food amid relief efforts.

 In March 2025, Lennox played her first live performance in six years at the Royal Albert Hall.
-The show, entitled Sisters: Annie Lennox and Friends, was organised to celebrate International Women's Day.
+The show, titled Sisters: Annie Lennox and Friends, was organised to celebrate International Women's Day.
 During the performance, Lennox was joined by notable female performers including Rioghnach Connolly, Celeste and Nadine Shah.
 In the same month, Lennox expressed concerns over proposed budget cuts by UK Prime Minister Keir Starmer, citing that such cuts "would affect us all in the end".
 She said that a "very, very tiny amount" of the UK budget was allocated to foreign and development aid, and argued that "the impact around the world will affect us in the end, when you have countries that have so many that are being displaced, it has a knock-on effect as well", adding that "it benefits us to invest".
 In 2025, her 1995 single "No More 'I Love You's, featured in an episode of American thriller series Good American Family.